ishan-aggarwal/low_level_design_by_ishan/README.md

 3. Design Patterns [🔗](/design_patterns/)
     - Creational [🔗](/design_patterns/creational/)
     - Structural [🔗](/design_patterns/structural/)
+        - [Adapter Pattern](/design_patterns/structural/src/main/java/adapter/) 🔄: Illustrated through a scenario where
+          a Pen interface lacks an implementation for assignments, and a BallPointPen is incompatible.
+The PenAdapter bridges this gap, implementing the Pen interface with a BallPointPen reference.
+          Real-world Example: In Java, the java.util.Arrays.asList() method serves as an adapter by converting an array into a List, allowing compatibility between array-based and List-based operations.
+        - [Bridge Pattern](/design_patterns/structural/src/main/java/bridge/) 🌉: Explored with two distinct
+          hierarchies - LivingThings and BreathProcess.
+It showcases how different LivingThings compose various breath behaviors through constructor injection.
+          Real-world Example: In Java's AWT and Swing libraries, the bridge pattern is applied to separate abstraction ( AWT) from implementation (native platform code), enabling platform-independent GUI components.
+        - [Composite Pattern](/design_patterns/structural/src/main/java/composite/) 🌲: Demonstrated using a File System
+          example, where the composite pattern simplifies the listing of files.
+If it's a file, it directly prints its name; if it's a directory, it recursively prints all sub-directories and files within it.
+          Real-world Example: In Java's Swing library, the javax.swing.JComponent class uses the composite pattern to create complex UI components by combining simpler components.
+        - [Decorator Pattern](/design_patterns/structural/src/main/java/decorator/) 🎨: Explained with the help of a Pizza App, where a ToppingDecorator avoids class explosion.
+It holds a Pizza object and is itself a Pizza, allowing flexible and dynamic pizza customization.
+          Real-world Example: In Java I/O classes, the decorator pattern is applied to add additional functionality to streams.
+For instance, BufferedReader decorates FileReader to add buffering capabilities.
+        - [Facade Pattern](/design_patterns/structural/src/main/java/facade/) 🏢: Beautifully illustrated with an Order
+          Management System, where the complexity of order processing is hidden from the customer.
+Operations like createOrder are abstracted behind a simplified OrderFacade API.
+          Real-world Example: The JDBC (Java Database Connectivity) API serves as a facade, simplifying database interactions and shielding developers from the complexities of different database vendors.
+        - [Flyweight Pattern](/design_patterns/structural/src/main/java/flyweight/) 🪶: Explained using an Employee class
+          scenario, where developers and testers share basic properties, and instances are retrieved from a registry ( map).
+          Real-world Example: The java.lang.Integer class in Java utilizes the flyweight pattern for integer values within a certain range, resulting in memory efficiency.
+        - [Proxy Pattern](/design_patterns/structural/src/main/java/proxy/) 🔒: Explored with an EmployeeProxyService,
+          where instead of directly invoking CRUD operations on the EmployeeService, the proxy allows additional control, such as checking role-based access control (RBAC).
+          Real-world Example: In Java's RMI (Remote Method Invocation), the java.rmi.Proxy class acts as a proxy, facilitating communication between client and server applications.
     - Behavioral [🔗](/design_patterns/behavioural/)
         - [Chain of Responsibility](/design_patterns/behavioural/src/main/java/chain_of_responsibility/) 🔄: Illustrated
           through a real-life example involving a hierarchical approval system within an organization.
 The chain